Landscape Architecture

 License Application Deadline

-You may apply for licensure at any time after you have completed the education, experience and examination requirements summarized aboved.
-Applications are reviewed on Board meeting days, which occur approximately eight times per year (see calendar).
+You may apply for licensure at any time after you have completed the education, experience and examination requirements summarized above.
+Applications are reviewed no later than 60 days from the date the Board receives all required documentation to complete the application.

 License Application Cost